cutthroat78/LibreLingo-toki-pona-From-EN/README.md

 # To-Do
 - Go through mini-dictionary in skills files in pu and simplify (Now that I have the big mini-dic in the course.yaml)
 - Update all lessons that use place name phrases with new ones
+- Make mini-dictionary in course.yaml a two way dictionary
 ## Basics
 - Do three skills
 - Have basic phrases, words and sentences